webdados/Shop-as-Client/readme.txt

 = 0.2 =
 * The generated password for a new user account is now sent via email, unless `false` is returned to the `shop_as_client_email_password` filter
-* The username will be generated from the email (text before @) if the "When creating an account, automatically generate a username from the customer’s email address" WooCommerce option is checked, otherwise the whole email is used as username
+* The username will be generated from the email (text before @) if the “When creating an account, automatically generate a username from the customer’s email address” WooCommerce option is checked, otherwise the whole email is used as username
 * Bumped `WC tested up to` tag
 * Release sponsored by Albert Amar / Israprods